gaitaldawamneh/jira-clone/README.md

  handling the error situation if (error) return <PageError />;

 ## javascripts basics:
+ - isPlainObject (created by the {} object literal notation or constructed with new Object()) and resulted form a function.
  - Object.values(){array of a given object's own enumerable string-keyed property values}
  - The super keyword is used to call the constructor of its parent class to access the parent's properties and methods.
  - path.extname(), .includes(),path.parse(root, dir, base, ext, name), __filename, __dirname, parseInt()